Into the deepwater for giant Bluefin Tuna, Sharks, and Haddock

 Finding and catching Bluefin Tuna can be a waiting game.
 Like you see on the show Wicked Tuna much of the time is spent waiting for a bite.
 Generally the longer you can wait it out the better your chances are.
 However, there are times of the day and tide that work best.
 What is it like to fight and catch a large Tuna?
 In the Toronto Star Weekly Ernest Hemingway described it like this “It is a back-sickening, sinew-straining, man-sized job even with a rod that looks like a hoe handle.
 But if you land a big tuna after a six-hour fight, fight him man against fish until your muscles are nauseated with the unceasing strain, and finally bring him up alongside the boat, green-blue and silver in the lazy ocean, you will be purified and will be able to enter unabashed into the presence of the very elder gods, and they will make you welcome.”
 Per Federal Law any Giant Bluefin Tuna we catch greater than 73" will become property of the boat.

-Haddock are yummy and zipping down to the Haddock grounds is no problem in the Papa Jon.
-Using large jigs you will be able to use conventional rods or electric reels in order to fill your quota which is currently 15 fish 17" or above.
+Haddock and Pollack are yummy and zipping down to the Haddock grounds is no problem in the Papa Jon.
+Using large jigs you will be able to use conventional rods in order to fill your quota which is currently 15 fish 17" or above for Haddock and 19" and above for Pollack.
+Halibut and other groundfish are also a possibility.

 Sharks are gnarly critters that can be found pretty reliably from around mid July to September.
 Most of the time they can be caught on the Kettle, a ledge just a short trip out on the Papa Jon.
 After chumming the water sharks usually show up on the line and around the boat.
 Its pretty reliable fishing but they are sharks.
 Some common sharks found in the Gulf of Maine are Blue, Porbeagle, Mako, and Thresher.
 Our advice would be to go for the Tuna but if you want something with a high success rate Sharks are for you.